Dynamics of forced and unforced autophoretic particles: Numerical solution methodology

-Equations~(\ref{eq:euler_def}) and ~(\ref{eq:crank_nicol}) together represent the implicit Crank-Nicolson scheme~\citep{Tanaka1994} that is second-order accurate in the timestep width, $\Delta t$, and also unconditionally stable~\citep{DoneaHuerta2003}.
+where the choice of the $\Theta$ parameter corresponds to different well-known methods for time-discretization.
+For example, $\Theta=1$ represents the backward Euler method, while $\Theta=1/2$ is used in the Crank-Nicolson algorithm.
+We have used the latter method throughout this paper, in view of its unconditional stability and second-order accuracy~\citep{Tanaka1994,DoneaHuerta2003} with respect to the discretization width, $\Delta t$.
 A value of $\Delta t=1.0$ is used for simulations with $\Pen<20$, while a timestep width of 0.1 is used at higher values of the P\'{e}clet number.

-The spatial integral over each element is computed using the Gauss-Lobatto quadrature rule, resulting in a system of algebraic equations which is solved iteratively using a Newton-Raphson scheme.
-The discretised version of eq.~(\ref{eq:adv_diff}), being linear (when the velocity field is prescribed), converges in one step, while the iterative procedure for the solution of the nonlinear system [eqs.~(\ref{eq:vort_def}) and~(\ref{eq:vort_transport})] is terminated when the $L^2$-norm of the difference between the solutions in successive steps, computed over all discretisation points, drops below $10^{-6}$.
+In the discussion that follows, we have retained the $\Theta$ notation for the sake of generality.